Volume Control Potentiometer Cleaningen

 This receiver is too old to support HDCP 2.x and does not have a 4K passthrough.
 Use in a modern home theater setup will be limited.

 Due to the age of the HDCP revision used, one problem users are likely to encounter is handshake errors.

 Depending on the equipment in your device chain, this receiver may be the link that causes these handshake errors.

 Why is this a problem?

 This is a problem because of how the HDCP standard is designed.
-HDCP standards are not designed to be backwards compatible.
-If you upgrade to a 4K TV using HDCP 2.X you will need an HDCP 2.X receiver to avoid problems.
+HDCP standards are not designed to be backwards compatible in most cases.
+If you upgrade to a 4K TV using HDCP 2.X you will need an HDCP 2.X compatible receiver to avoid problems.